AltGr/opam-wiki/Packaging.md

 misc: []
 ```

-This has the semantic: *install the file of path
+This has the semantic: “install the file of path
 `_build/test/xmltrip.native` relative to the root of the source
 package into the directory returned by the command `opam config -var
-bin` under the name `xmltrip`*.
+bin` under the name `xmltrip`”.
 You can install additional libraries
 and toplevels the same way.
 For comprehensive information about this
 facility refer to the OPAM [specification](https://github.com/OCamlPro/opam/blob/master/doc/specs/roadmap.pdf).